n0rbs/norbert-profile/README.md

 ### 5. E-paper SPH projects

-* A few publicly accessible paper which showcases the e-paper.
+* A few publicly accessible newspaper which showcases the e-paper.
 You can view the e-paper on your mobile browser
   * The New Paper - https://epaper.tnp.sg/jr/jc.api.d.php
   * Tabla - https://www.tabla.com.sg/jr/jrpc.php